-|Basics: A Chapter 7 bankruptcy will discharge most types of unsecured debt.
-The trustee will sell any significant nonexempt property in order to repay your creditors.||Basics: In Chapter 13 bankruptcy, you repay your creditors (some in full, some in part) through a Chapter 13 repayment plan.
+|Basics: In Chapter 13 bankruptcy, you repay your creditors (some in full, some in part) through a Chapter 13 repayment plan.

-|Time Frame: A typical Chapter 7 bankruptcy case takes three to four months to complete.||Time Frame: The Chapter 13 payment plan lasts three or five years (depending on your income).
-At the end, many of your unsecured debts will be discharged.|
+|Time Frame: The Chapter 13 payment plan lasts three or five years (depending on your income).
+At the end, most of your unsecured debt balances will be discharged in Chapter 13.

-|Property: Many Chapter 7 debtors keep all or most of their property.
-Petitioners with significant equity or assets that are not exempt by law could lose them to satisfy some debts.||Property: No property is liquidated under a Chapter 13 bankruptcy.|
+|Property: Many Chapter 7 debtors keep all or most of their property using bankruptcy exemptions.
+Petitioners with significant nonexempt equity or assets could lose them to satisfy some debts.

-|Your Income: Some high income earners won't be eligible for Chapter 7.||Your Income: Chapter 13 requires a regular income for the monthly payment.|
+|Your Income: Some high-income earners won't be eligible for Chapter 7.

-|Homeowners/Foreclosures: Chapter 7 can temporarily stop foreclosure, but unless you can get current on your mortgage, the foreclosure will eventually continue.||Homeowners/Foreclosures: Chapter 13 can stop a foreclosure and you can make up past due mortgage payments through your repayment plan.|
+|Homeowners/Foreclosures: Chapter 13 can stop a foreclosure, and you can make up past due mortgage payments through the repayment plan and keep the property.

-|Eligibility: Chapter 7 is available to those whose income is less than the median of their state, or those who can pass the means test.||Eligibility: Chapter 13 has no income requirement, but unsecured debt must be below $383,175 and secured debt below $1,149,525.|
+|Eligibility: Chapter 7 is available to those whose income is less than their state's median or who can pass the means test.

-|Filing Complexity: Filing for Chapter 7 involves preparing a large set of forms and navigating some tricky legal issues, but simple cases can be done pro se - that is, without hiring an attorney.
+|Filing Complexity: Filing for Chapter 7 involves preparing a large set of forms and navigating tricky legal issues, but simple cases that don't involve much income, debt, or property can be done "pro see" without hiring an attorney.

 See: How to File for Chapter 7 Bankruptcy

-|Filing Complexity: Chapter 13 bankruptcy involves submitting a repayment plan to the court, and will almost always require hiring an attorney to complete successfully.
+|Filing Complexity: Chapter 13 bankruptcy involves proposing a repayment plan to the court.
+Drafting a repayment plan the court will approve is complicated and almost always requires hiring an attorney to complete it successfully.

 Chapter 11 bankruptcy is another form of reorganization bankruptcy that is most often used by large businesses and corporations.
 Individuals can use Chapter 11 too, but it rarely makes sense for them to do so.